sleeyax/aternos-discord-bot/README.md

 </details>

 ## Self-hosting
 Instructions to host this bot yourself.
+If you were expecting an invite link, read [termination of the public (demo) bot](https://github.com/sleeyax/aternos-discord-bot/discussions/61).

+Replit is not supported for hosting because it's IP banned by aternos/cloudflare.

 Requirements:
 - VPS or spare computer